Ruth Winchester studio pic

 And then on to London, where I spent ten happy, frenetic years as a journalist and editor.

-Somehow I picked up a husband, two children, four cats, an enormous dog and twenty random chickens along the way.
+Somehow I picked up a husband, two children, four cats, three enormous dogs and twenty random chickens along the way.

 About a million years later, I'm running DoodlePippin from a garden studio in Reigate, Surrey.